Antoine-bdc/galaxy-collision/README.md

 ## Requirements :

-GCC compiler to run the main program
+GCC compiler to run the main program.

 Python libraries for plotting :
 - numpy
 - matplotlib
 - astropy.constants
 - mpl_toolkits

-Doxygen to build the documentation
+Doxygen to build the documentation.

 ## Initial conditions files :

-3 constants.c files can be found in the ```/collisions``` folder.
+3 constants.c files can be found in the ```/constants_templates``` folder.
 To use any of them one can just copy all their content and paste to the file named ```constants.c``` or just rename the file ```constants.c```.
-Either way, only the file ```constants.c``` will be loaded by the simulation. standard_simulation : runs a not too heavy standard simulation static_plummer_galaxy : runs the (rather heavy) made to test all methods of the PM method plummer_blackhole_collision : runs a simulation that will perform a collision between a Plummer galaxy and a SMBH. plummer_plummer_high_b : runs a collision between two plummer galaxies with a high impact parameter long_plummer_plummer : runs a long simulation of the collision between two plummer galaxies
+Either way, only the file ```constants.c``` will be loaded by the simulation. standard_simulation : runs a not too heavy standard simulation static_plummer_galaxy : runs the (rather heavy) made to test all methods of the PM method plummer_blackhole_collision : runs a simulation that will perform a collision between a Plummer galaxy and a very massive particle (akin to a blackhole). plummer_plummer_high_b : runs a collision between two plummer galaxies with a high impact parameter long_plummer_plummer : runs a long simulation of the collision between two plummer galaxies
 ## Run simulations :